Hello and welcome..

 What happens when I go for a treatment?

-I will ask you to complete a medical history form and consent form prior to your first treatment, this information will be kept confidential.
-Reflexology is a very easy therapy to receive and it is recommended that you arrive in comfy clothing.
+Treatments will begin with a consultation which will include your medical history to discuss your needs and expectations for your treatment.
+Reflexology is a very easy therapy to receive and it is recommended that you arrive in comfy clothing, ideally something you can raise to just below the knee so I can access your ankles and lower legs.
 The most clothing that will have to be removed for a treatment to take place will be your socks and shoes.

 During your treatment I will use my hands to apply pressure to the feet, lower leg, hands, ears or face, depending on the type of reflexology chosen.
-You may feel some areas of slight discomfort (tenderness) during the treatment, but generally the experience should be relaxing.
+You may feel some areas of slight discomfort (tenderness) during the treatment, but generally the experience should be very calming and relaxing.

 How will I feel after a reflexology treatment?

-After your treatment you will likely feel a sense of well being and relaxation.
-Sometimes particularly after your first treatment you may experience a healing response;
+After your treatment you will likely feel a sense of wellbeing and relaxation.
+Sometimes, particularly after your first treatment, you may experience a healing response.
+This response can include;

 This is a transitory response and will only last a short time (24-48 hours) after which a general sense of well being will follow.